Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Institutional Background, Data, and Measurement

 \subsubsection{Data collection}

 Our dataset is built from the matched-trade logs emitted by Polymarket's exchange contracts.
 For every executed match, we observe the traded value in USDC, token quantity, timestamp, and the wallet addresses on both sides of the trade.
-These logs give us a transaction-level history that is unusually rich for studying event-time trading and price adjustment.
-The empirical analysis focuses on the \href{https://polymarket.com/event/presidential-election-winner-2024}{Presidential Election Winner 2024} market, whose matched trade logs are emitted by the \emph{NegRisk CTFExchange} contract.
+Together, these logs give us a wallet-resolved transaction history that connects event-time price adjustment to the traders behind it.
+The empirical analysis focuses on the \href{https://polymarket.com/event/presidential-election-winner-2024}{Presidential Election Winner 2024 market}, whose matched trade logs are emitted by the \emph{NegRisk CTFExchange} contract.
 We collect the relevant on-chain logs directly from the Polygon blockchain via the \href{https://polygon-rpc.com/}{Polygon RPC} endpoint.

-The sample runs from January 5, 2024, when the market launched, through November 6, 2024, right before Fox News first projected the election winner.
-Over this period, we collect 3,654,974 matched trades involving 232,469 unique addresses in the Trump, Biden, and Harris contracts.
-Restricting the analysis to these three candidates instead of all 17 candidates loses little information and greatly clarifies interpretation, because they are the only contracts with sustained depth and politically meaningful volume over the period we study.
+The sample runs from January 5, 2024, when the market launched, through November 6, 2024, just before Fox News first projected the election winner.
+Over this period, we collect 3,654,974 matched trades involving 232,469 unique addresses in the Trump, Biden, and Harris markets.
+For the anticipation analysis in \autoref{sec:anticipation} we additionally collect the exchange logs of the \href{https://polymarket.com/event/democratic-nominee-2024}{Democratic-nominee market}, in particular the Biden-nominee and Harris-nominee markets, over the same window.